|σz and I|

 The combination of anharmonic coordinate system with spin matrices, describe a system based on the interaction between two pure-states, represented by the measurements along the axes OX and OY of the triangle OXY.

 Please note that the trace is not zero for I, hence there is no convex surface in this case.
 If we think of a measurement space where the measurements are represented by the values between 0 and 1, the Identity Matrix I represents a measurement matrix with maximum possible value for the trace (1 + 1 = 2).
-In such systems the probability of each measurement is alike or the results from each measurement is independent of others.
+In such systems the probability of each measurement is alike or the results from each measurement are independent of others.
 This is the case of maximum entropy represented by the Uniform Distribution in statistics, similar to white noise.
 An example is the progression of the time-axis on which we have no control.
 At the same time the spin-matrices σx , σy , and σz, represent a system which is likely to follow Gaussian or Normal Distribution.

 The above discussion can be generalized for n > 2 trace-zero matrices.
 Please note that we have discussed the framework describing the existence of interaction between two pure states with no internal structure, using anharmonic coordinates and the Basis of the Hilbert Space.
 We are not concerned with the values of physical measurements of the states at Λ∞ plane.
 The point is that all the observers with varying capacities in the discrete measurement space or j-space must observe such pure states and interaction between them, although the values obtained from physical measurements characterizing these states, will be different for each observer.
-The existence of pure-states with no internal structures corresponding to the fundamental interaction in our measνrement space (q = 3 space) should not be that difficult to imagine.
-Our friend Zork even though from a higher information state, will also measure similar structures.
+The existence of pure-states with no internal structures corresponding to the fundamental interaction in our measνrement space (q = 3 space) should not be that difficult to imagine (eg. electron-photon).
+Our friend Zörn even though from a higher information state, will also measure similar structures.

 Rational behind Irrational Numbers